Art of the Wild: Gertrude Hermes and the Natural World

 Hermes, an innovative wood engraver and printmaker, had a restless curiosity about the natural world, including the River Thames.
 An Ashmolean Museum exhibition, it includes fish and flower prints as well as her monumental coloured linocuts of the 1950s.

-Tickets – for which advance online booking is essential (no walk up tickets available) – are now on sale for the following:
+Tickets – for which advance online booking is essential – are now on sale for the following:

 In addition, tickets are also now on sale for:

 - Curator’s Tour – John Piper: A Very British Artist – an exclusive introduction to our dedicated gallery examining the diversity of the career of this acclaimed Henley artist across the mediums of stained glass, ceramics, tapestry and set designs as well as paintings and prints.
 Your one-hour experience, in a very small group, includes a special tour, followed by time to enjoy the Gallery and the opportunity to ask questions.
+Why not book today with friends for an exclusive group experience?
 For more tour detail, scroll down below.
 BOOK NOW!